ionutdobre/ocds_examples/README.md

   "errors": [
    {
     "code" : 1020,
-    "message": " You should use at least 2 criteria from the following list of filters: sector, year, procedure, awardCriteria, buyerCountry, supplierCountry"
+    "message": " You should use at least 2 criteria from the following list of filters: sector, year, procedure, awardCriteria, buyerCountry, supplierCountry" (!)
     "url": "http://www.contractawards.eu/open-contracting/api/v1/record-package?year=2012"
    }
   ]
 }
 ```

-## 7. Possible response
+## 7. Examples

-In order to have a complete picture on the response that you can get by calling the **Records API** you can take a look at the following example.
+The following is an example of **Records API** response:

 ```
 {